 Posts Tagged: Fran Keller

-Bohart associate Fran Keller, an assistant professor at Folsom Lake College and a UC Davis alumnus (she received her doctorate in entomology studying with Lynn Kimsey) holds some of the new dragonfly t-shirts available at the Bohart Museum.
+Fran Keller, professor at Folsom Lake College and a Bohart Museum scientist, often staffs the Bohart gift shop.
+She received her doctorate in entomology from UC Davis, studying with Bohart director Lynn Kimsey.
 (Photo by Kathy Keatley Garvey)